OpenTreeOfLife/phylesystem-api/vcs_strategy.md

 The code implementing the OpenTree API lives on [Github](https://github.com/OpenTreeOfLife/api.opentreeoflife.org/) and includes the data repository as a Git submodule.

+# WIP branches

+When a change to NexSON data is submitted via the OpenTree API, it is made on what we refer to as a "WIP branch", which has a name of the form "USERNAME_study_N" where USERNAME is a github username and N is the study ID.

+If the same user makes multiple edits to a single study, they will appear as multiple commits on that WIP branch.
+If that user makes edits to another study M, they will go onto the branch "USERNAME_study_M".

+This allows multiple curators to work on the same study without stepping on each others toes during the curation process.
+There is still the possibilty that curators will make incompatible changes, which means the first one to merge their WIP branch will merge cleanly, but when the second curator branch is attempted to be merged, conflicts could arise if the curators edited the same parts of the NexSON.

 # Why submodules?

 Using treenexus as a submodule allows us to have various branches and tags in